 Oral and maxillofacial surgeons have many years of training in repairing and restoring oral and facial trauma.
 During their education and surgical residencies, they perfect their knowledge of facial anatomy and function.

-In addition to ensuring your regain maxillofacial function after facial trauma, oral surgeons such as Dr. Choi can repair your appearance.
+In addition to ensuring your regain maxillofacial function after facial trauma, oral surgeons can repair your appearance.
 He minimizes scarring and other facial deformities that could interfere with your confidence.

 How should I prepare for Facial Trauma surgery?

 The provider gives you instructions to prepare for your surgery.
 In most cases, you will need to avoid eating or using any alcohol or tobacco products after midnight before your surgery.
 You should also remove any nail polish.
 While oral and maxillofacial surgery is usually an outpatient procedure, you need to arrange for a friend or family member to drive you home.